tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

 Open the lesson slides, move to the "Concatenation" section and introduce this topic by explaining the following:

 * Indexing, grouping, and sorting datasets are all part of data analysis preparation.
-Another step in this process is combining, or concatenating, datasets.
+Another step in this process is combining or concatenating, datasets.
 This is beneficial when more than one dataset needs to be combined.

-* For example, multiple months of financial records or investment data from different markets can be consolidated into one dataset in order to streamline and centralize data analysis.
+* For example, many months of financial records or investment data from different markets can be consolidated into one dataset to streamline and centralize data analysis.

 Open the slideshow and provide a brief overview of concatenation: